tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Here is an example of the `.map()` method.
 It loops over arrays and returns an array for assignment to the desired variable.
 In this case it took all the values in the teams object, and populated an array with a new object for each value.
-Looking at the second example involving multiplication, you can see that the `double` variable has every value in the `numbers` array multiplied by 2.
-We see that the original `numbers` array remains unchanged.
+Looking at the second example involving multiplication, we can see that the `double` variable has every value in the `numbers` array multiplied by 2.
+Here, the original `numbers` array remains unchanged.
 This is due to `.map()` creating a copy of the data for wherever it is intended to be assigned upon performing the operation.
 The function does not directly manipulate the values contained in `numbers`.
 The values are not manipulated in a `.forEach()` method either, but they actually are not returned for assignment like with `.map()`.
 To actually change the values